-We take this opportunity to express sincere appreciation for the cooperation and assistance of Central and State Government authorities, bankers, customers, suppliers and business associates.
-We also wish to place on record our sincere appreciation for the committed services by each and every employee of the Company in driving the growth of the Company.
+Your Directors take this opportunity to acknowledge with deep sense of appreciation and assistance of Central and State Government authorities, bankers, Stock exchanges, customers, suppliers and business associates, contractors and vendors.
+We also acknowledge the constructive suggestions received from Statutory and Secretarial Auditors.
+We wish to place on record our appreciation for the untiring efforts and contributions made by the Taparia Tools family at all levels to ensure that the company continues to grow and excel.
 We acknowledge with gratitude the encouragement and support extended by our valued shareholders.

-For and on behalf of the Board of Directors
+For and on behalf of the Board of Directors TAPARIA TOOLS LIMITED